Processing math: 100%

 Depletion MOSFET Fixed Bias Enhancement Mode

 In fixed gate bias, a fixed gate voltage is applied to the gate of the FET.
-This is enhancement mode circuit because the gate voltage applied \(V_G\) is positive.
-The drain resistor \(R_D\) is used to control the drain current \(I_D\) and the drain to source voltage \(V_{DS}\).
+This is enhancement mode circuit because the gate voltage applied VG is positive.
+The drain resistor RD is used to control the drain current ID and the drain to source voltage VDS

 This circuit can be biased according to the application which can be either variable resistor, switching or amplification.